 (Not pictured: tech we get but don’t care about.
 For example, iPhone applications that make embarrassing bodily noises.)

 Adopter to Expert

 Sometimes we become fluent in the technical details of a new technology, and we want to take it apart and show off our prowess.
-As I write this post for The Marketing Tech Blog, I get to do so in raw HTML and add my own markup tags.
+As I write this post for The Martech Zone, I get to do so in raw HTML and add my own markup tags.
 The technical fluency is fun, because I’m sufficiently expert in doing so.

 Sometimes we become sufficiently competent in a technology, understanding just enough to know how to get by.
 You may not really understand how a touch screen works, but with a little practice and comfort you can get along using it just fine.

 Sometimes technology seems hopelessly complex and passes us by.
 This is the most troubling of all positions, because it’s hard to help someone recognize that if only they understood just a little bit of the technical details (such as the difference between the search box and the address bar), they would be much better.